SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

 \subsection{Generating unstructured text with a large language model}

-Starting from the tabular portion of the patient record, we aim to generate a text describing this fictional patient encounter.
-The scenario we try to mimic goes as follows.
-The patient goes to the primary care physician, telling them their symptoms and possible underlying conditions, along with additional context on the severity of these symptoms, when they started, among other details.
-The physician takes descriptive notes during this consultation, writing down the (recent) history prescribed by the patient.
-Then, based on the patient's described complaints, they conduct a physical examination, writing down all findings.
-Both parts together then form the textual description of the patient encounter.

-Our goal is to simulate this process by asking a large language model (LLM) to write a clinical note based on the information found in the tabular portion of the dataset.
-In this section, we describe how to build up the prompt which was used for this task.
-All generated prompts are generally structured like the example shown in Figure \ref{fig:data_generation} (except for the special cases, see later).
-Only the background variables (\textit{asthma}, \textit{smoking}, \textit{COPD} and \textit{hay fever}) and symptoms (\textit{dyspnea}, \textit{cough}, \textit{pain}, \textit{nasal} and \textit{fever}) may be directly mentioned in the prompt.
-The diagnoses \textit{pneumonia} and \textit{common cold} are not yet known to the clinician when they are noting down the patient history and physical examination, so these are not directly mentioned in the prompt.
-They can however influence the descriptors that are included next to the symptoms, as will be explained later.
-The treatment and outcome are left out of the prompt as well, just like the external influence variables, as all of these are not known at the time of writing the note or irrelevant to the simulated physician.
-Additional example prompts can be found in Appendix \ref{sec:app_example_prompts}.
+Once the tabular patient record has been generated, we prompt a large language model (LLM, in this case GPT-4o) to write a clinical note \pr{based on this fictional patient encounter and its associated tabular variables.} Only the background variables and symptoms may be directly mentioned in the prompt, while the diagnoses \textit{pneumonia} and \textit{common\:cold} would not yet be known to a clinician who is taking notes during a consultation and are therefore left out.
+Realistically, they can still influence the content of the note through the descriptions of the symptoms that are included in the prompt, as will be explained later.
+The treatment and outcome are left out of the prompt as well, just like the non-clinical variables, as all of these are typically either unknown or irrelevant at the time of writing the note.\\